 I/We certify that the information given on household composition and income is accurate and complete to the best of my/our knowledge and belief.
 I/We understand that false statements or information are punishable under Federal law.
 I/We also understand that false statements or information are grounds for termination of assistance.
 I hereby certify that my household size and income are as stated above.
-I consent to verification of this information by the service provider, the City of Providence, or other governmental officials as required.
+I consent to verification of this information by the service provider, the City of Providence Department of Housing & Human Services, or other governmental officials as required.